 “When detected early, most skin cancers are highly treatable.
 Skin cancers appear in many shapes and sizes so it’s important to know the warning signs commonly associated with skin cancers.”

-Thilan’s advice is that if you see something NEW, CHANGING or UNUSUAL get it checked by trained professional right away.
+Thilan’s advice is that if you see something NEW, CHANGING or UNUSUAL get it checked by a trained professional right away.
 It could be skin cancer.
 This includes:

 - A growth that increases in size and appears pearly, transparent, tan, brown, black, or multi-coloured.